StatPro Revolution Web API

 - The Interactive Statistics Analysis resource is always available for all portfolios.
 This resource allows for performing queries for extracting ex-post risk / performance related statistics on-the-fly.

-From the first three of these Portfolio Analysis resources, a client app follows links to access analysis results data in the form of segments, measures, securities and time-series data in the Segments Tree Node, Whole Segments Tree, Time Series and Multiple OCP Time Series resources.
+From the first three of these kinds of Portfolio Analysis resource, a client app follows links to access analysis results data in the form of segments, measures, securities and time-series data in the Segments Tree Node, Whole Segments Tree, Time Series and Multiple OCP Time Series resources, and may obtain history risk figures via the Liquidity Risk History and Historical Risk Trends resources.

 Requestable analytics measures